matrix-org/matrix-spec-proposals/proposals/2746-reliable-voip.md

  * Placing a call to a specifc user in a room where other users are also present.
  * Placing a call to oneself.

-The field should be added for all invites where the target is a specific user.
+The field should be added for all invites where the target is a specific user, and should be set to the Matrix user ID of that user.
 Invites without an `invitee` field are defined to be intended for any member of the room other than the sender of the event.

 Clients should consider an incoming call if they see a non-expired invite event where the `invitee` field is either absent or equal to their user's Matrix ID, however they should evaluate whether or not to ring based on their user's trust relationship with the callers and/or where the call was placed.
 As a starting point, it is suggested that clients ignore call invites from users in public rooms.
 It is strongly recommended that